-For nearly 18 years, Greenville Utilities has used Liquefied Natural Gas (LNG) during periods of high demand as a cost-saving measure.
+For over 20 years, Greenville Utilities has used Liquefied Natural Gas (LNG) during periods of high demand as a cost-saving measure.
 In 1997, we built an LNG plant as part of an overall strategy to reduce our dependence on one supplier for peak day volumes, reduce purchased gas costs, and increase reliability.
 Simply put, we purchase gas when the market is favorable and store it at the LNG Plant until it’s needed.
 This helps us avoid purchasing gas when the cost is higher while allowing us to make sure we meet our customers’ needs.

 GUC’s plant is the only municipally-owned and operated facility of its kind in North Carolina.
 Currently, there are 58 LNG plants in the U.S. with storage and liquefaction and 40 more like GUC with storage and vaporization.